flytbase/flytdocs/source/docs/FlytOS/FlytPODGuide.rst

 You have to activate installed FlytOS, without which critical APIs would not function.

 1. Make sure your FlytPOD has internet access before proceeding.
 Configure its onboard WiFi router to client mode by following :ref:`this guide <flytpod router setup>`.
 2. :ref:`Launch FlytConsole <FlytConsole_launch>`.
-You can launch FlytConsole in the RPi's browser using the URL ``http://localhost/flytconsole`` or on your PC's browser using the URL ``http://ip-address-of-device/flytconsole`` .
+You can launch FlytConsole in the FlytPOD's browser using the URL ``http://localhost/flytconsole`` or on your PC's browser using the URL ``http://ip-address-of-device/flytconsole`` .
 In FlytConsole click on **Activate Now tag** under **License tab** at bottom right corner.
 A pop-up will appear which will direct you to the device registration page.
 If you are not logged in, enter your FlytBase Account credentials to log in.
 3. Choose a device nick-name and select your compute engine.
 4. In the drop down for license, select existing license if available or select ‘Issue a new license’.
 You can also provide a nick-name for your license.
 5. Click on Save Changes to register device and generate a license key.